Example C++ Execution¶

 export PATH=$VERILATOR_ROOT/bin:$PATH

-Now, let’s create an example Verilog, and C++ wrapper file:
+Now, let’s create an example Verilog and C++ wrapper file:

 mkdir test_our